alejo-marino/django-tuto/polls/choice_polls/README.rst

 ============
-django-polls
+polls
 ============

-django-polls is a Django app to conduct web-based polls.
+polls is a Django app to conduct web-based polls.
 For each question, visitors can choose between a fixed number of answers.

 Detailed documentation is in the "docs" directory.